 I’m part of a grant team right now brainstorming a new project, and a part of it is potentially hosting a conference.
 We kicked around some ideas about it, and as usual in situations like this, we casually talked about what a virtual conference might look like.
 That got my brain going so I thought I’d get some thoughts down here.

-My goal: A virtual conference for physics teachers to be help potentially in the summer of 2020.
+My goal: A virtual conference for physics teachers to be held potentially in the summer of 2020.

 Whenever I’m a part of conversations like these, the typical pros and cons list look like this: